Extend the Life and Reliability of Your GE Magne-Blast Switchgear with NPE’s Bottle Repotting Program

 - Re-align the connecting tulip and lock it in place so it doesn't move and cause future failures.

 - Secure the joint between the copper and seal.

 - Insulate the buss with modern shrink tube insulation.

-- Replace the old potting material with a new two-part system that is thermally stable which will last far into the future.
+- Replace the old potting with a new 2 part system that is thermally stable which will last far into the future.